Pride and Prejudice | Where femininity builds masculinity

 Pride and Prejudice is one of the six novels, written in the early nineteenth century, that sealed Jane Austen’s reputation as one of the most prominent and well-known novelists in the English language.
 Sense and Sensibility, Mansfield Park, Emma, and Pride and Prejudice were all written between 1811-1816, and the latter is one of the most famous of Austen’s novels.
-It is set against a backdrop of a time when the Industrial Revolution was strongly changing both England and its people.
-Rationality gave space to feelings, aristocracy gave space to bourgeoisie, and new ideals of citizens replaced the chivalrous idea of masculinity.
+It is set against a backdrop of a time when the Industrial Revolution was strongly changing England and its people.
+Rationality gave space to feelings, aristocracy gave space to the bourgeoisie, and new ideals of citizens replaced the chivalrous idea of masculinity.

 This novel of manners, often labeled as a story about finding love, actually focuses on Georgian Society and on the ideal of man that the Revolution was bringing along.